 Name of Landlord

 City, State, Zip Code

 Dear Name of Landlord:

 My wife and I have lived at the above address for the past three years, and enjoy the quiet neighborhood and central location.
-However, I have noticed there are several apartments in the locality that are renting for $100 - $300 less than the amount we pay for the same or better facilities.
+However, After the latest rent increase, I have noticed there are several apartments in the locality that are renting for $100 – $300 less that the amount we pay for the same or better facilities.
 At least five of these apartments are empty.

 Since my wife’s illness, we have not had two incomes and are finding it difficult to live on my income alone.
 We thought it might be better to move to an apartment nearby that requires several hundred dollars less rent per month.

 Before making this decision, we wanted to give you the opportunity to consider lowering our rent, so we can stay in this attractive location.